 For reasonably priced parking in Miami Beach, go to the Lincoln Road Mall parking garage at the corner of 17th Street and Pennsylvania.
-It costs $1 / hour for the first 6 hours, $10 for 8 hours, or a maximum of $20 for a 24-hour period.
+It costs about $2 / hour, $15 for 8-15 hours, or a maximum of $20 for a 24-hour period.
 In addition, it's an indoor supervised parking garage, so it's safe.

 Bordered by Biscayne Bay and the Miami River, downtown Miami may seem a little sleepy next to the crowded beaches of Miami Beach, but it is worth a mention.
 You will easily recognize it by its collection of skyscrapers.